- About Us

 In addition to the information regularly updated here, we discuss the current status of Management Plan implementation at our annual public meeting each February.
 We are fully committed to carrying out the obligations of the Management Plan and operating the Lake Whitney Water Treatment Plant in a manner that will mitigate any impacts resulting from plant operation upon associated environmental resources.

 The Water Treatment Plant continues to operate in accordance with the Management Plan.
-Click here for information on lake levels, spillway flows and water withdrawals.
-Other studies and reports can be found here.
+Click here for information on lake levels, spillway flows, and water withdrawals.